top of page

 Why Imoto

-I am very grateful to have the support from my mentors, Koji and Lizzy at Makanai Farm and the Swayne Family farmhosts of Stoked Oaks Farm.
-Working for Koji and Lizzy since 2023, I have learned so much about regenerative farming, Japanese food/culture/shared experience that has been lost to me over the generations, and who I want to be as a farmer, friend and community member.
+I am very grateful for my mentors, Koji and Lizzy at Makanai Farm and my farm hosts, the Swayne Family of Stoked Oaks Farm.
+Working for Koji and Lizzy for 3 years, I learned so much about regenerative farming, Japanese food/culture/shared experience that has been lost to me over the generations, and who I want to be as a farmer, friend and community member.
 Farming with the Swayne Family has shown me the importance and joy of sharing, growing and eating in community.
 I will forever be thankful for this opportunity to be their friend, grow with them and learn from them.

 Practices and Values